skuzzle/spring-boot-wiremock/README.md

 Not all WireMock features (e.g. verifications) are available in annotation based stubbing.
 It is always possible though to combine annotation based stubs with plain WireMock based stubs as describe above.

+#### Simple stubs
+You can define a simple stub by annotating your test/test class with `@HttpStub`.
+If you specify no further attributes, the mock will now respond with `200 OK` for every request it receives.

 #### Multiple responses
 It is possible to define multiple responses that will be returned by the stub when a stub is matched by consecutive